s-n-1-0/MySwift/README.md

 # MySwift
-My SwiftPM for use in Xcode projects
+SwiftPM for use in my Xcode projects